 The approach of the influence of the Gaddafi family on the Bedouin tribes is one possible way of developing the situation in Libya, which can be used by Haftar, who recognizes the value of the Berber tribes, and now uses all his influence to strengthen and unite the Libyans while continuing to fight terrorists.

-The Times of Malta publication suggests that the children of Qaddafi support the idea of establishing a Truth and Reconciliation Commission, similar to the earlier commission in South Africa after apartheid, in order to ensure unity in the country.
-The Berber Libyan tribes support the Qaddafi clan, and there may be a new peaceful attempt to unite the country, which will move numerous militias to Tripoli and other extremists from the political scene.
+The Times of Malta edition suggests that the children of Qaddafi support the idea of establishing a Truth and Reconciliation Commission, similar to the earlier commission in South Africa after apartheid, in order to ensure unity in the country.
+The Berber Libyan tribes support the Qaddafi clan, and a new peaceful attempt to unite the country that will move numerous militias to Tripoli and other extremists from the political scene may appear.
 It is to this point that it is necessary to try to solve the problem of national reconciliation.
 A similar process in South Africa helped unite the country after decades of apartheid.
 The South African Truth and Reconciliation Commission was established to help deal with the situation that arose under apartheid.
-The author notes that in South Africa the situation in many respects was much more serious than ever under Gadhafi's rule.
+The author notes that in South Africa the situation in many respects was much more serious than ever under Gaddafi's rule.

 Libya suffered from outside interference in the solution of the Libyan question, and as the Times of Malta stresses, the government of national unity in Tripoli was not chosen by the people of Libya, but was imposed by foreign governments.
 According to the author, the assistance of the Gaddafi family will contribute to reconciliation, for building a new Libyan future.

 Of course, Libya is not South Africa, and the problems in the countries are completely different, but the reconciliation process itself has some support in the Libyan tribes.